 - If you can’t make it to the Fairfax Campus, the government vaccine website lists locations to receive a shot.

 - Mason employees have an allotted 8 hours of Public Health Emergency Leave to get the vaccine and recover from any side effects.

-- Have received at least one COVID-19 vaccination by your start date, be fully vaccinated within 45 days of your start date, and submit documentary proof through Mason’s Patient Portal, or;
+If you are a new employee, you are strongly encouraged to have received at least one COVID-19 vaccination by your start date, and be fully vaccinated within 45 days of your start date, and submit documentary proof through Mason’s Patient Portal.